sakib-rahman-bangladesh/bookbucket-upto-151/business.md

 ----------------------------
 **Focus:** Business means profit, no emotions.
 No money, no project, no problem solution from land to space.

 **Start:** Start DevOps, Follow RERO (Release early, release often, listen to customers).
-UX is all responsibility, not the developers only.
+Make awesome look and feel(UI) and UX is all responsibility, not the developers only.
 Don't depends on the best tools for development, depends on the suitable ones.

 **End:** End with live, stable completion.
 (Move fast, make stable, revise and fix, get shit done.)